Inbibo/adonisfx_docs/docs/faq.md

 The process is to deactivate the license offline and reactivate it after making changes (to for example the number of seats).
 For more information visit the [licensing](licensing.md#licensing) page or contact support.

 #### Can I move the license server to a different machine?
 Yes.
-This process requires you cto deactivate it and then activate it on the new machine.
+This process requires you to deactivate it and then activate it on the new machine.
 For more information visit the [licensing](licensing.md#licensing) page or contact support.

 #### How can I change the port number of my licensing server?
 Change the server `port` number in the `TurboFloatServer-config.xml` before running the server.